What is cyber insurance? A helpful guide for your small business

 Small businesses are often targeted because they don’t have the same level of security as larger companies, making it easier to gain access to confidential information.
 Whether you’re a large or small business, the costs can be large, not to mention it can put your name in the spotlight for all the wrong reasons.

-Essentially, all businesses that store information digitallty or use cloud-based VoIP systems, should strongly consider cyber insurance.
+Essentially, all businesses that store information digitally or use cloud-based VoIP systems, should strongly consider cyber insurance.
 No matter whether you run a dog-walking business, a café or anything else in between, it’s best to do what you can to protect from hackers.

 Find out more about how to tell if your business has been hacked with our guide.